Nvim :help

 .
 Fails in the same way as :tabclose

 above.:-tabclose " close the previous tab page :+tabclose " close the next tab page :1tabclose " close the first tab page :$tabclose " close the last tab page :tabclose -2 " close the 2nd previous tab page :tabclose + " close the next tab page :tabclose 3 " close the third tab page :tabclose $ " close the last tab page :tabclose # " close the last accessed tab pageWhen a tab is closed the next tab page will become the current one.
+This behaviour can be customized using the 'tabclose' option.

-never abandoned, so changes cannot get lost.:tabonly " close all tab pages except the current one:tabo[nly][!]
+:tabonly " close all tab pages except the current one:tabo[nly][!]

 {count}